sntioudis/papreca/documentation/examples.md

 \section adsorption Monoatomic adsorption and desorption

-The Monoatomic adsorption and desorption example an be found in the ./Examples/Simple Adsorption/ folder.
+The Monoatomic adsorption and desorption example can be found in the ./Examples/Simple Adsorption/ folder.

 Once again, this is a pure kMC example (see another pure kMC example here: \ref brownian).
 The system comprises an FFC substrate of atoms of type 1.
 Atoms of type 2 can adsorb, or desorb on the surface with a given probability.
 The adsorption sites are directly above the parent atoms, at a distance of depo_offset (see \ref createDepo).
 The ultimate goal of this test is to accurately capture the surface coverage as a function of time.
 The analytic solution for the surface coverage